Prismatik/blog/contents/articles/a-journey-of-discovery/index.md

 In the beginning you may need to make assumptions about how resources might be modelled.
 These loose ends can be tightened up during the discovery phase as you revisit your schemas in an iterative fashion.
-It's important to ensure that your API is a source of truth for the project, as any issues with your API will amplify tenfold further down the road with your application logic.
+It's important to ensure that your API is a source of truth for the project.
+Any issues with your API will amplify tenfold further down the road with your application logic.
 You don't want that.
 We use [Heroku's PRMD tool](https://github.com/interagent/prmd) to generate API docs.